-N JUNE 2002, CIA Director George Tenet told the Congressional Joint Inquiry, "We now believe that a common thread runs between the first attack on the World Trade Center in February 1993 and the 11 September attacks....
+In June 2002, CIA Director George Tenet told the Congressional Joint Inquiry, "We now believe that a common thread runs between the first attack on the World Trade Center in February 1993 and the 11 September attacks....
 Mukhtar is the uncle of Ramzi Yousef, who masterminded the 1993 bombing plot against the World Trade Center.
 Following the 1993 attack, Yousef and Mukhtar plotted in 1995 to blow up [twelve] U.S. planes flying East Asian routes, for which Mukhtar was indicted in 1996."

 "Mukhtar" was an alias used by the mastermind of the 9/11 attacks, who was captured in the early morning of March 1, 2003, as he slept in a private home in Rawalpindi, just outside Pakistan's capital city of Islamabad.
 U.S. authorities then revealed what they believe to be his real name, Khalid Sheikh Mohammed, or KSM, as he is commonly called, and released his photo, that of an unshaven, heavy-set mustachioed figure in a white T-shirt.
-He is now in CIA custody, held in a secret prison.
+He was held in a secret CIA prison and is to be transferred to Guantanamo Bay.